All Episodes

 When they make themselves heard, the people of this country get what they want.

-Sometimes you don't get what you want, but but uh when you make yourselves heard, as as happened in this case, uh with with members of uh of Congress.
+Sometimes you don't get what you want, but when you make yourselves heard, as happened in this case, with members of Congress.

-But uh, you know, uh the the mind numbed robot uh uh allegation about you, the audience, the Pied Piper allegation about me, that has been made from the get-go, and it will continue to be made.
+But the mind-numbed robot allegation about you, the audience, the Pied Piper allegation about me, that has been made from the get-go, and it will continue to be made.

-Remember, there's a just like when I become a news story, there's an action line for me being in the news, and it's it's always it's it's never gonna change accuracy and me in terms of how I'm reported on is never ever going to happen.
+Remember, there's a, just like when I become a news story, there's an action line for me being in the news, and it's never going to change.

-I stopped caring about that uh long time ago.
+I stopped caring about that a long time ago.

-Uh you know, but I I didn't weigh in at the very beginning of this.
+You know, but I didn't weigh in at the very beginning of this.

-You know, what I was uh I didn't I didn't have a fair playing field out there.
+You know, what I was, I didn't have a fair playing field out there.

-When I started weighing in on this, eighty percent of people had their minds made up.
+When I started weighing in on this, 80% of people had their minds made up.

-And my task, my task, if I if if you were to look at it in the context of your call, Jennifer, my task was to go out there and change the minds of eighty percent of the American people.
+And my task, my task, if you were to look at it in the context of your call, Jennifer, my task was to go out there and change the minds of 80% of the American people.

 They were.